-We are dedicated to preparing you not just for your four years at Taylor, but for the 40+ years that follow.
-We integrate the aspects of discipleship into how we prepare you for your future as a social worker advocating for the forgotten, ignored, and oppressed.
+We are dedicated not just to your four years at Taylor, but to the 40+ years that follow.
+We integrate discipleship into preparing you for your future as a social worker advocating for the forgotten, ignored, and oppressed.
 The “least of these” are the exact people Jesus wants us to reach.
-You will be prepared to be a disciple no matter where God has called you.

 Dr. Cathy Harner, head of the social work department, answers some common questions below.
 If you don’t see your question, please contact Dr. Harner today!

 What opportunities do I have for professional development outside of classes?

 - Each major must complete 30 hours of volunteer work with organizations like prison ministries, mental health facilities, criminal justice settings, nursing homes, tutoring or after-school programs.

 - For national accreditation, students must complete 400 hours in a senior practicum; Taylor requires 480 hours.
 Taylor students receive a wide range of practical experiences applying the skills and theories learned in the classroom to real-life situations.

 - Taylor’s accredited social work program has a very active Student Social Work Organization (SSWO).

 - Students can get leadership experience in the Student Advisory Board.

 Yes!
 Taylor provides a variety of travel and study abroad opportunities for its students.
 Here are a few: